 The Chart tab shows a graphical representation of your data.
 It is also a quick and easy way to apply filter on your data.

-According to the type of data that you select, the type of graphical representation in the tab will be different:
+According to the data type or semantic type that you select, the graphical representation of the distribution of values in the tab will be different:

 - Vertical bar charts for numerical data